kWeglinski/OmniPoly/README.md

-# NEW:
+# Latest Features:

-- Support for language tool has been added!
+- Support for language tool
-- Ollama for translation has been added!
+- Ollama for translation and interesting sentences extraction

-# Pole Language Frontend
+# OmniPoly

-This is a frontend app that uses LibreTranslate and LanguageTool as a backend.
+Welcome to a solution for translation and language enhancement tool.
+This project integrates Libre Translate for accurate translations, LanguageTool for grammar and style checks, and AI Translation for modern touch of sentiment analysis and interesting sentences extraction.

+Key features include:
+- Translation: Text translation across multiple languages (see: [libretranslate](https://github.com/LibreTranslate/LibreTranslate)).
+- Grammar Checking: Ensures your text is not only translated but also reads well with proper grammar and style (see: [languagetool](https://github.com/languagetool-org/languagetool)).
+- AI-Powered Insights: Utilizes Large Language Models to analyze sentiments and extract interesting sentences, adding depth to your translations (see: [ollama](https://github.com/ollama/ollama)).

-I didn't like the fact that original app that comes with libre translate doesn't remember my previous language choices therefore I've decided to make my own frontend.
-That also allows me to clean it up visually.
-Eventually I've also decided that I don't like the fact that LanguageTool runs everywhere in my system and since there's no self-hosted frontend for it - I've extended the tool.
+The project started with the fact that I didn't like the standard app coming with Libre Translate (i.e. it didn't remember my previous choices).
+So I've decided to make my own.
+Eventually I've found out about self-hosted LanguageTool, and then I've learned that it does not have any frontend...

 <p align="center">
   <img src="docs/screenshot.png" alt="pole_translate" align="center">